-AFAR chooses a destination at random—by literally spinning a globe—and sends writer Susan Orlean on a spontaneous journey to Denmark.
+AFAR chose a destination at random—by literally spinning a globe—and sent writer Susan Orlean on a spontaneous journey to Denmark.

 While I was in Denmark, I was hoping to meet the Reindeer Man, a university student I’d read about who worships reindeer with such passion that he has taught himself to study, eat, and sleep wearing a set of antlers.

 Unfortunately, the Reindeer Man was not responding to my emails.
 I was exasperated, but once I strolled down a pretty Copenhagen street and had a pastry, my disappointment faded.
 It is hard to stay angry in Copenhagen.
 Even bicycles in Denmark are designed to soften any blow.
 I rented a bike the day I arrived so I could join the crowds of Copenhageners tooling around town.
 Unlike the usual American bike with its bony seat and thin, hard tires, a typical street bike in Denmark has a big, fat seat and big, fat tires.
 The roads have rough spots, but my plump bike bounced over the potholes and ruts, landed with a little poof, then rolled on, and I barely felt a thing.
 In fact, if you were dropped by parachute into a foreign country without any warning, you would enjoy the softest of landings in Denmark.
 It is a nation of pink-cheeked people wearing modest but stylish clothing, who are bright and polite and accommodating and even willing—as I soon learned—to ferry a near stranger around in their child’s bicycle seat, so the near stranger could see the less traveled parts of town.